Hublars/link-project/README.md

 A program with a collection of links.

 Just me trying out different javascript techniques.
-Backbone
-Underscore
-jQuery
-Require
+Backbone, Underscore, jQuery, RequireJS.